kravchik/yincubator/README.md

 * carefully controlled comma, to avoid one level parentheses like in {pos=10, 10 size=100, 200}

 ### serialization
-* serialize any data to human readable string, and then back to the same data without any additional effort
+* serialize any data to the human-readable string, and then back to the same data without any additional effort
 * maps, lists, arrays, objects with class preservation
-* if type is unknown - array, map, or special class is constructed
+* if a type is unknown - array, map, or special class is constructed

 [more on wiki](https://github.com/kravchik/jcommon/wiki/YADS-instead-of-.properties-syntax-example)